derekwang99/DH110-DEREKWANG/assignment04/readme.md

 ## Purpose of UX Storytelling

 The purpose of UX storytelling is to present a narrative that provides a natural and engaging way to describe the use of a product or the point of a user experience.
-UX storytelling helps us explain difficult concepts and the additional context allows our audeince to connect better.
+UX storytelling helps us explain difficult concepts and the additional context allows our audience to connect better.
+Examples of this context include the user's emotions, reactions, motivations, needs, behaviors, and inner thoughts.
+This sort of qualitative context is difficult to discover from quantative data.
 A unique benefit of UX storytelling is that stories spark our imagination and give us the freedom to make up any scenario.
 As a result, multiple solutions can be thought by different people making up their own stories.

 ## Design Features